Mariame Clément: Life and career

 Clément was born in Paris in 1974; her mother is Iranian.
 She studied literature and art history at the École normale supérieure and then lectured French at Harvard University from 1997 to 1999.
 She moved to Berlin where she began working on a dissertation about Persian medieval miniatures.
 She was a volunteer in stage direction at the Berlin State Opera, and then worked as an assistant at opera houses including the Opéra National de Montpellier and the Opéra du Rhin in Strasbourg.
 She won a third prize at the European Opera Directing Competition in 2003, which prompted her first commission as a director in 2004 at the Opéra de Lausanne.
 There, she staged two short operas, Rossini's Il signor Bruschino and Puccini's Gianni Schicchi, with scenes and costumes designed by Julia Hansen, with whom she collaborated regularly.
 Hansen was awarded the 2010 prize from the Syndicat Professionnel de la Critique de France for their work on Rameau's Platée at the Opéra du Rhin in Strasbourg.
 In 2011 Clément directed Donizetti's Don Pasquale for the Glyndebourne Festival in a production that went on tour and was still played in 2022.

 In 2012 Clément directed a museum exhibition, Die Leidenschaften (The Passions), at the Deutsches Hygiene-Museum in Dresden.
 She staged the world premiere of Philippe Hurel's Les Pigeons d'argile at the Théâtre du Capitole in Toulouse in 2014.
 In 2016 she staged the first French performance of Wagner's Das Liebesverbot at the Opéra national du Rhin in Strasbourg.
 In that venue she also directed in 2018 the first staged performance of Offenbach's Barkouf after the opera's 1860 premiere.
 At the Grand Théâtre de Genève, she staged Donizetti's Tudor operas, Anna Bolena in 2021, Maria Stuarda in 2023, and Roberto Devereux in 2024.
 She directed Die schweigsame Frau by R. Strauss at the Badisches Staatstheater Karlsruhe and Léhar's Die lustige Witwe at the Vienna Volksoper, both in 2023.
 She directed Mozart's Don Giovanni at the Glyndebourne Festival in 2023, portraying the title character, sung by Andrey Zhilikhovsky.
 His performance was described by Richard Bratby of The Spectator as, "compelling without glamourising", with a "cold hard chill" in his voice.
+That cynicism in his interactions with the women occurred in the banquet scene, when he was sitting on a giant cream cake.